gramener/gramex/README.md

 - **A core server**, which provides a variety of services (via Python libraries) to the entire application.
+- **Libraries** for apps to use.
+Like Python, there is one (and preferably only one) obvious library for a task.
 - **Handlers**, which handle specific URL patterns as required.
 They may show templates, act as a websocket, provide a data interface, serve static files, etc.